 A large part of success is in knowing yourself.
-This is true whether you are starting a relationship, or whether you are working towards a financially stressed life.
-If you want to create success, you need to make sure that you know yourself.
-This is especially true if you want to cultivate the behaviors that will lead to financial freedom.
+This is true whether you are starting a relationship, or whether you are working towards a financially stress free life.
+If you want to create success in personal finance, then you want to cultivate the behaviors that will lead to financial freedom.
 Here are some things to consider about yourself to help you achieve your financial goals:

 What are Your Strengths?

 One of the best things you can do is to acknowledge your strengths.
-Figure out what you are good at.
+Figure out what you are good at and see if you can turn those into extra income.
 Consider your strengths as they relate to money.
 Do you have skills that others are willing to pay for?
 Can you create something with your hands that others are willing to buy?
 Do you research well?
 Do you have good self-discipline?
 Recognize your strong points, and find ways to apply them to your financial life.
 You’ll be able to accomplish more, and do it faster, if you can create a financial plan that plays to your strengths.

 What are Your Weaknesses?